adobe-rnd/sites-content-api-poc/README.md

 # sites-content-api-poc
 =======
-# Cloudflare Workers OpenAPI 3.1

-This is a Cloudflare Worker with OpenAPI 3.1 using [chanfana](https://github.com/cloudflare/chanfana) and [Hono](https://github.com/honojs/hono).

 This is an example project made to be used as a quick start into building OpenAPI compliant Workers that generates the `openapi.json` schema automatically from code and validates the incoming request to the defined parameters or request body.